-Evacuation from Kilimanjaro is initially on foot (if able) or by stretcher, until the highest point that can be reached by a rescue car.
+Evacuation from Kilimanjaro is initially on foot (if able) or by stretcher, until the highest point that can be reached by a rescue car or helicopter.

 The National Park authorities provide a rescue car for these situations, and there are ranger posts on the mountain with radio contact to the park authority headquarters.
 Once in a vehicle, the sick climber can then be transferred directly to a hospital (KCMC Hospital in Moshi or ALMC Hospital, AAR Clinic or Aga Khan Clinic in Arusha), or if, as is often the case, they are already recovering from altitude sickness, to their lodge.

 There are a number of quick descent routes on Kilimanjaro meaning that evacuation can be completed in a day from just about any point on the mountain.
 A well-staffed climb team should include sufficient staff to allow an assistant or lead guide to travel with the sick climber without affecting the rest of the group.